canokeys/canokey-documentation/content/userguide/_index.md

 ## Glossary

 - **FIDO**: Fast Identity Online, an open industry alliance dedicated to setting and promoting passwordless authentication standards.
-- **U2F**: Universal 2nd Factor, a standard protocol of the FIDO alliance that provides two-factor authentication through external media like USB devices, enhancing account security.
-This protocol has been replaced by CTAP 2.0 / 2.1.
-CanoKey supports U2F and CTAP 2.0 / 2.1 protocols.
 - **WebAuthn**: Web Authentication, an authentication protocol defined by W3C.
-Its device-side implementations include CTAP / U2F protocols.
+Its device-side implementations include CTAP 2.1/2.0 protocols.
 - **Passkey**: A Passkey is an implementation of WebAuthn.
 CanoKey can store Passkey keys through the CTAP protocol.
 - **OpenPGP**: Open Pretty Good Privacy, an open standard protocol used for encrypting and signing data, widely used for securing communications such as emails.
 CanoKey supports all mandatory features in OpenPGP 3.4.1.
 - **GnuPG**: Gnu Privacy Guard, a free software tool implementing the OpenPGP standard, used for encrypting and signing data.